deathmessinger/Awwwww---Fan-update/README.md

 # Adibags_professions
-AdiBags filter for professions sorted by expansion
+AdiBags filter for professions sorted by profession and expansion

 This is a plugin only!
 You can get the base bag addon over at [AdiAddons/AdiBags](https://github.com/AdiAddons/AdiBags) or [CurseForge.](https://www.curseforge.com/wow/addons/adibags)